terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

     :widths: 15 25 60

     * - Environment
-      - DateFactory to be used
+      - Date Factory to be used
       - Test details
     * - Unit Test
-      - DefaultDateFactory
+      - DefaultJodaTimeDateFactory
       - Mock for DataFactory is created for date related testing
     * - Integration Test
-      - DefaultDateFactory
+      - DefaultJodaTimeDateFactory
       - Testing not relating to date
     * -
-      - JdbcFixedDateFactory
+      - JdbcFixedJodaTimeDateFactory
       - When testing is carried out by having a fixed date and time
     * -
-      - JdbcAdjustedDateFactory
+      - JdbcAdjustedJodaTimeDateFactory
       - When linked with an external system and testing is done for multiple days considering the date flow of a testing for a single day
     * - System Test
-      - JdbcAdjustedDateFactory
+      - JdbcAdjustedJodaTimeDateFactory
       - When testing is carried out by specifying the testing date or for a future date
     * - Production
-      - DefaultDateFactory
+      - DefaultJodaTimeDateFactory
       - When there is no possibility of change in actual time
     * -
-      - JdbcAdjustedDateFactory
+      - JdbcAdjustedJodaTimeDateFactory
       - **When the possibility to change the time is to be retained in an operation.**

         **Normally the difference is set as 0.
 It is provided only if required.**
-        :ref:`useCache<useCache>` **should always be set to 'true'.**
+        **Always,** :ref:`useCache<useCache>` **should be set to 'true'.**

 |

+.. _SystemDateTestingUnitTest:

 Unit Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Unit Test, sometimes it needs to be verified whether the time is registered and the registered time has been updated as expected.

 In such cases, if the server time is registered as it is during the process, it becomes difficult to perform regression test in JUnit, as the value differs with each test execution.
-Here, by using DateFactory, the time to be registered can be fixed to any value.
+Here, by using Date Factory, the time to be registered can be fixed to any value.

 Use mock to match the time in milliseconds.
-An example wherein fixed date is returned by setting a value in dateFactory, is shown below.
+An example wherein fixed date is returned by setting a value in Date Factory, is shown below.
-In this example, \ `mockito <https://code.google.com/p/mockito/>`_\  is used for mock.
+In this example, \ `mockito <https://code.google.com/p/mockito/>`_ \ is used for mock.

 **Java class**

 .. code-block:: java

-    import org.terasoluna.gfw.common.date.DateFactory;
+    import org.terasoluna.gfw.common.date.jodatime.JodaTimeDateFactory;

     // omitted